shakhor-shual/walkman-gitops-example/README.md

 the stage with the specified values)

-### Syntax extensions over basic Shell syntax
+## Syntax extras over Shell syntax
-To simplify the use of basic shell syntax when describing specific actions performed by deployment scripts, three additional entities have been introduced into them: directives, helpers, annotations.
+To extend usability of basic shell syntax for describing specific actions performed by deployment scripts, three additional entities have been introduced into them:
+- directives
+- annotations
+- helpers

 ### Directives
-Directives are exclusively an element of the root partition and are intended for global control of Walkman operating modes.
-Directives looks like: name@@@ parameter-1 [parameter-2 ... parameter-N].
+Directives are exclusively an element of the script root section and are intended for global control of Walkman operating modes.
+Directives looks like:

+name@@@ parameter-1 [parameter-2 ... parameter-N].

-The valid syntax of a directive's set of parameters is specific for each type of directive, and is focused on the nature of the actions performed by the directive.
-A list of available directives and a description of the syntax of their parameters ([..] for optional parameters) is given below:
+A list of available directives and a description of the syntax for their parameters ([.] for optional parameters) is given below:

 - debug@@@ level - this directive set the level of verbosity for deployment script execution.
 Possible values of 'level' are digits